Viterbi School of Engineering

-EE 536ab Mixed-Signal Integrated Circuit Design (3-3, FaSp) a: MOSFET operation and models; voltage references and biasing; elementary amplifier configurations; design techniques for high-speed operational amplifiers, comparators and transconductors; compensation methods. b: Non-linear integrated circuits, data-converter architectures and implementations, comprehensive design project.
-Prerequisite: EE 479.
+EE 536ab Mixed-Signal Integrated Circuit Design (4-4) a: MOSFET operation and models; elementary amplifier configurations; biasing and references; frequency response; noise; feedback; operational amplifiers; frequency compensation; non-linearity and mismatch; passive and active filters.
+Prerequisite: EE 448L or EE 479. b: Non-linear integrated circuits, data-converter architectures and implementations, comprehensive design project.

 EE 537 Modern Solid-State Devices (3, Fa) Integrated-circuit technologies for mixed-signal communication and data systems.
 Constituent device models and their limitations.
 Contemporary research topics.
 Prerequisite: EE 338.

 EE 539 Engineering Quantum Mechanics (3, Fa) Quantum mechanics for engineering majors who work with solid-state devices, quantum electronics, and photonics.
 Schroedinger equation, perturbation theory, electronic and optical processes.